bloominstituteoftechnology/node-api-challenge/README.md

-# Sprint Challenge: Express and Node.js -
+# Sprint Challenge: Express and Node.js - Projects & Actions

 This challenge allows you to practice the concepts and techniques learned over the past Sprint and apply them in a concrete project.
 This Sprint explored Building RESTful Web APIs with Express and Node.js, Server-side Routing, Express Middleware & Deployment and Good Practices.
 In your challenge for this Sprint, you will demonstrate proficiency by creating an Web API using Node.js and Express.